ovh/celery-director/docs/docs/guides/run-workflows.md

 ## Using the periodic scheduling

-A workflow can also be execute periodically without any manual action from the user.
+A workflow can also be executed periodically without any manual action from the user.
 Director provides a [simple YAML syntax](build-workflows.md#periodic-workflows) for that.